 Now that you’ve successfully removed the account from your machine, you can go ahead and delete it from Microsoft’s database.
 This will ensure that none of your data is used by the company without your consent, and will prevent it being harvested by an unapproved third-party without you being aware.

-Before proceeding, make sure you’ve done some basic housekeeping by deleting any credit card details you might have saved in the Windows Store, erasing all your emails and emptying the trash, removing any sensitive data from OneDrive, and backing up any important files.
+Before proceeding, make sure you’ve done some basic housekeeping by deleting any credit card details you might have saved in the Windows Store, erasing all your emails (and get to inbox zero!) and emptying the trash, removing any sensitive data from OneDrive, and backing up any important files.

 Once you’re sure that you are ready to proceed, navigate to login.live.com in your web browser and enter your login credentials.

 You’ll be presented with your account’s welcome page.
-You’ll need to navigate to the Security & privacy tab along the top of the screen, then click on More security settings under Account security (you might be asked to verify your identity with a security code).
+You need to navigate to the Security tab along the top of the screen, then click on More security options at the bottom of the page.

 You will notice that you still get 60 days of grace.
 If you change your mind at any time during the grace period you can reactivate your account by logging back in and answering some security questions.
 If the 60 days lapses, your account is gone for good.